asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 The fundamental principle behind this metric is the observed homogeneity and isotropy of the universe at big scales.
 In more formal terms this means that there have to be a family of spacelike surfaces that are isometric under translations in all spatial directions and rotations around any point.
-This is, there are a family of spatial slices that are maximally symmetric so that for any point in the manifold is part of one of the slices.

 The usual ways to write this metric are